renanbotasse/porto42/lvl_0_GETNEXTLINE/README.md

 Finally, the function returns the line that was extracted.

-It's important to notice that the function is using different names for the helper function but the functionality of the helper function remain the same.
+It's important to notice that the function is using dAchifferent names for the helper function but the functionality of the helper function remain the same.

 The get_next_line() function reads a line from a file descriptor and returns it as a string, it uses the ft_read_and_save() function to read data from the file descriptor and save it in a static buffer, ft_gl() function to get a line from the buffer, and ft_holder() function to update the buffer and free any unnecessary memory.
 The ft_strlen(), ft_strchr() and ft_strjoin() functions are helper functions used by the other functions.
 The function headers are also described with useful documentation.
 Overall, it looks like the implementation is ready to use.